 It happens every year after the Buddist lent which is around the end of October/beginning November, celebrating the end of the rainy season.

-Taunggyi balloon festival dates for 2017 have not yet been announced, but are likely to be 28th October – 4th November 2017 as it usually coincides with the first full moon after Buddhist Lent ends.
+Taunggyi balloon festival dates for 2017 are likely to be 26th October – 3rd November 2017 to coincide with the first full moon after Buddhist Lent ends.

 For most of the year it is a quiet, nothing to see town, but for 7 days in late autumn it becomes a crazy flurry of food, music, hot air balloons and thousands upon thousands of people looking to have fun.
 It basically becomes a giant funfair/carnival.